acollign/netrunner-wiki/Getting-Started-with-Development.md

 If you want to use Emacs you have to install clojure-mode and cider.
 Cider allows you to connect Emacs to a REPL with C-c M-j.
 To reload a function, it's C-c C-c with the cursor inside the function definition.
 To reload a file (eg. card.clj) it's C-c C-k.

+## Using Visual Studio Code with Calva

+Install the extension for https://calva.io/.

 ## Slack channel

 The main communication channel between developers, besides GitHub, is the [team's Slack Channel](https://jinteki.slack.com/).
 To request access, send an email to [NoahTheDuke](mailto:noah.bogart@hey.com) stating who you are on GitHub and linking an open PR.